 However, sometimes it’s the lack of someone that’s more powerful than anyone else’s presence.
 And when you feel that, you know that tackling all obstacles that you’ll come across in your long-distance relationship are worth the effort.
 This article is about perhaps the most difficult obstacle: the financial aspects of a long-distance relationship.
 I will share a few things I learned from my personal experience and try to give an answer to the question “How can you afford the costs of a long-distance relationship”?

 It’s a well-known fact that planning a trip ahead of time can save you both, time and money.
 You need to start by choosing a time that suits both of your schedules and start looking for flight deals around 30-40 days in advance.
 Of course, avoid flying on the weekends or for international holidays because there are more people flying those days and ticket fares get more costly.
 Planning ahead and booking in advance is important from a financial point of view but it’s also mentally rewarding because there are days when you just feel disappointed thinking that you’ll never see your partner again.

 However, if you have everything arranged, you will have a clear date in your mind to remind you that you will see your loved one in x days.
-You can also emphasize this by sending a countdown gift to your partner.
+You can also emphasize this by sending your partner a countdown gift.
 For example, last time I sent a jar with 40 jelly beans to my girlfriend when there were 40 days remaining before our next meeting.
+Be original; make a reference to the time you first met, whether on a flight, while traveling somewhere or on a dating app like DoULike, have a video countdown or send inspiring messages every day that point to the day you’ll meet.
 These small gestures build anticipation for your next meeting and are there to remind you that you will meet your other half very soon.

 2. Coordinate Your Paid Leaves